azurestandard/azure-angular-providers/README.md

     dissociate the packaged product with the given category.
 -   old, which gets a packaged-product using the old `id`

+The person model supports the following action:

+-   findAffiliateCodeByMarketingSlug, which takes `marketing-slug` and returns the `affiliate-code` of the person with that marketing slug.

 The drop model also supports the following action:

 -   locations, which returns an array of all active drops with name and